GeekyShiva/Self-Driving-Car/SRS.md

 ### 4.1.2 Functional Response

+The computer vision data is sent to the machine learning model for classification.
 The machine learning model classifies the path in front of the car to be a clear, straight road.
 The Arduino, in response, runs the motors at their full speed, accelerating the car to its full speed.

 ## 4.2 Scenario : Encounter left curve